 - Consensus is expensive, while peer witnessing is cheap.

-- Consensus forces everyone to behave like a single-threaded program, while agent-centric peer-to-peer is highly parallel.
+- Consensus turns a huge amount of processing power into a slow, single-threaded program, while agent-centric peer-to-peer interaction is highly parallel.

 Closing loops and extending lifecycles

 So Holochain appears to be faster and less energy-intensive than blockchain.
 But there are two other ecological advantages that are easy to miss.

 Blockchain miners and cloud servers usually live in a data centre somewhere.
 In this building, hundreds or thousands of machines spend all day thinking about math and logic.
 That generates a lot of heat — so much heat that up to 50% of the electricity goes to cooling.

 Permaculture designers say that waste is just a resource in the wrong place.
 All that heat could be put to good use — say, to heat my home in the winter.
 But there’s no practical way to do that.